RV Tips and Tricks for Beginners

 RV Basics on Campground Etiquette

 While you’re at your campsite, there are a few things you should know and keep in mind in order to be a good campground neighbor and visitor.
-While these are pretty easy rules to follow, it never hurts to have a refresher before your next trip.
+While these are pretty easy rules to follow, it never hurts to have a refresher before you set up camp on your next camping trip.

 9. Be courteous to fellow RV campers.